Chapter 1. "Another Life".

 “Oh, just you wait!
 I have something for you too, my passionate Spaniard,” Henrietta told him, changing the tone of her voice to a more tempting one.
-She loved his words, his riot of energy, as though he was not sixty, but twenty years old!
+She loved his words, his riot of energy, as though he wasn’t sixty, but twenty years old!

 Waking up from the dreams of her Spaniard, Henrietta got back to sewing on the machine again, and the dress was becoming more and more elegant and lovely.
-The woman was able to work wonders with things, but she already missed Veronica.
+The woman could work wonders with things, but she already missed Veronica.